 We will continue to review and develop our supply chain due diligence process and update our risk assessment to ensure a robust and consistent approach to supply chain risks.
 We will continue to make efforts to identify any significant risks in our business and supply chain and implement any necessary actions directly with suppliers.
-Specific activities identified for 2024 include:
+Specific activities identified for 2025 include:

-- as our business expands in geography, taking account of any changes or new processes required to effectively counter modern slavery; and - continuing to build on our active asset management of operational companies within our advised funds to understand how they are complying with their modern slavery act obligations and the risk of modern slavery more generally.
+- as a result of our integration with Boyd and as our business expands in geography and into new sectors, taking account of any changes or new processes required to effectively counter modern slavery; and - continuing to build on our active asset management of operational companies within our advised funds to understand how they are complying with their modern slavery act obligations and the risk of modern slavery more generally.